Echo for Haemodynamics by Yastrebov

 Whether you’re a novice or a regular echo user in crit care, this talk has something for you.

-Echo talks can be a bit boring but Stan’s energy and enthusiasm really come across and his accent was one reason trainees came from all over Sydney to hear this talk.
+Stan’s energy and enthusiasm (and accent!) are some of the reasons why trainees came from all over Sydney to hear this talk.

 Major Problems to look for